Dog Friendly Beaches

 Photo of Mawgan Porth by Craig Sunter

-Mawgan Porth is a great beach for dogs and families with plenty of facilities, as well as lots of rock pools and caves to explore.
-The key to Mawgan Porth is unlike a number of Cornwall beaches at high tide has plenty of sand.
+Mawgan Porth is a great beach for dogs and families, with plenty of facilities and lots of rock pools and caves to explore.
+An essential fact about Mawgan Porth is that it has plenty of sand, unlike several Cornwall beaches that disappear at high tide.

-The beach is typically not so busy is its Newquay neighbours and is backed by cliffs giving it a spectacular location with plenty of facilities.
+The beach is typically not as busy as its Newquay neighbours and is backed by cliffs, giving it a spectacular location with plenty of facilities.

 7. Fistral Beach, Newquay